Timinator2000/techio-algo-x/19 - 2025 and beyond/08 - tetrasticks.md

 ![Tetrasticks Edges and Intersections](Tetrasticks3-GridEdgesIntersections.png)
 <BR>

-The cells themselves are never important to a tetrasticks solution, but adding a dot on each cell perfectly fills in teh 2-dimensional matrix.
+The cells themselves are never important to a tetrasticks solution, but adding a dot on each cell perfectly fills in the 2-dimensional matrix.
 In the next diagram, I have covered each cell with a grey dot.

 <BR><BR>
 ![Tetrasticks Edges, Cells and Intersections ](Tetrasticks4-11x11.png)